Push campaigns are a new way of reaching your users, even if they are not online on your website.

 Sending push notifications

 Sending notifications is as simple as creating and sending a newsletter or a transactional campaign.
-Under Campaigns -> Push there is a tab called Blast which will send a notification to all your users (who gave you permission).
+Just use the “push” tab that will select the channel for the campaign.

 Required fields for a notification are Title and Content.
 Title has a limit of 40 characters and body can be longer but usually will be trimmed under 60 characters.